 Supervision is a co-operative, mutual process.
 I do recognise however that the role of Clinical Supervisor contains elements of advice, guidance, and safety/quality assurance, especially with Supervisees in training; my approach in this respect is exploratory, supportive and non-judgemental, whilst maintaining clarity in respect of ethics and standards.

-I offer to co-ordinate my work with training establishments and employing Agencies where this is appropriate, if so agreed with a Supervisee, at no additional cost (within reason!).
-I provide standard reports on trainee progress for no extra charge (for up to two hours of non-session work).
+I offer to co-ordinate my work with training establishments and employing Agencies where this is appropriate, if so agreed with a Supervisee.
+At no additional cost (within reason!).
+I provide out-of-session support as needed.
+I also provide standard reports on trainee progress (for up to two hours of non-session work).

 I am listed as a Supervisor with the Iron Mill College, Heartwood Centre and Kooth Counselling for Young People.
 I provide full invoicing to support administration and tax records.